 “I’ve missed more than 900 shots in my career.
 I’ve lost more than 300 games.
 Twenty-six times I’ve been trusted to take the game-winning last shot and I missed.
 I’ve failed over and over and over again in my life.
 And that is why I have succeeded!”

 Have you ever instructed your child and/or team, yelling “Run”, “Get into Space”, “Pass”, “Dribble”, “Keep scoring and I’ll buy you anything” …the list could be endless.
 If you’ve done this, you’re not helping.
 We should empower our child to take ownership of their developmental process and enjoyment in sport.
-When athletes become dependent on external feedback, they do not learn to use appropriate sensory feedback characteristics, so they could delays in skill development.
+When athletes become dependent on external feedback, they do not learn to use appropriate sensory feedback characteristics so they could delay in skill development.
 Spectators and parents who consistently provide performance feedback to athletes may be, in fact, hindering their performance.
 A child can perceive their success in the sport in many different forms, not solely by wins and losses.
-Parents can aid this perceived success by positive reinforcement.
+Parents can aid this perceived success through positive reinforcement.
 Stop instructing and start encouraging.
 Do we want our son and/or daughter to become dependent on us during a soccer game?
 Let them play.

 Making parents proud is something we all strive to accomplish, however continually yelling/instructing from the sideline, occasionally feedback that is opposite to the coach can cause confusion in a player’s mind whilst participating.
 Firstly, parent’s need realistic expectations of their son/daughter whilst participating and understanding success comes in different forms.
-Placing a child within a confusion situation should never happen, as the player doesn’t want to disappoint neither his parent or the coach.
+Placing a child in a confusion situation should never happen, as the player doesn’t want to disappoint neither his parent or the coach.
 Are parent’s really going to jeopardize their relationship with the child, for the perceived success in soccer?
-Do you think a player will want to receive the ball, if placed under such circumstances?
+Do you think a player will want to receive the ball if placed under such circumstances?
 Please allow the coach to guide and facilitate a player’s soccer education and enjoyment for the sport.

 Before Competition: After Competition: